 To illustrate the problem of gerrymandering, this editorial focuses on the example of Denton, Texas, a liberal enclave 40 miles northwest of Dallas which will be “absorbed into the 13th District and yoked to the conservative Texas panhandle”.
 However, it should also be understood that because we only have 435 massive congressional districts, many smaller communities will inevitably be subsumed into antithetical districts even in the absence of devious political machinations.

 Multimember Congressional Districts

 Both of these editorials also recommend implementing multimember congressional districts.
-This proposal is introduced in the second part of the 2018 editorial.
+This proposal is discussed in the second part of the 2018 editorial.
 And it was reiterated in their July of 2022 editorial, hypothesizing that when “districts are larger and contain three or even five members, they can more accurately capture the true shape of the electorate and let everyone’s voice be heard”.

 The Founders’ Solution

 The New York Times Editorial Board should be lauded for calling attention to the ruinous consequences of having a House of Representatives which is “far too small”.
 In an effort to solve these problems, they resort to conventional wisdom: The cube-root formula.
 Often cited in various reports about our insufficient representation in Congress, the cube-root formula suggests an increase in representation that many assume would produce beneficial results.
-Unfortunately, an analysis reveals that the resulting increase would be far too small to mitigate the problems consequent to having a House that is “far too small”.
+Unfortunately, the resulting increase would be far too small to mitigate the problems consequent to having a House that is “far too small”.

 Fortunately, there is a solution which is already required by our Constitution and its Fourteenth Amendment.
 Moreover, the very first Congress proposed a constitutional amendment intended to ensure that the House of Representatives would always be in compliance with that requirement.
 It is that solution which should be embraced by everyone wanting to eliminate all of the problems and inequities resulting from our grossly undersized House of Representatives.